BlackGoku36/BG36Notes/blogs/cg_from_scratch/Part2.md

 I forgot to add this basic optimization since I first started with this project.
 Better late than never I guess.

 Here I just took one vertice's normal and calculated dot product with camera direction, instead of using face normal.
-Calculating face's normal would cost me, and also that using vertice's normal looked good enough to me, so I didn't bother with face normal.
+Calculating face's normal would cost me, and also that using vertice's normal looked good enough to me, so I didn't bother myself with it.

 ```txt
 Spot model